Posted in Neighborhoods, People

 He helped create what was later known as the Northwest Branch, initially located at 36th and San Pablo but later moved to 3265 Market St. in the early 1940s.

-Rose was responsible for introducing summer day camps incorporating arts and crafts with sports and outdoor activities, including an annual trip to Yosemite National Park.
+Rose was responsible for introducing summer day camps that incorporated arts and crafts, sports, and outdoor activities, including an annual trip to Yosemite National Park.

 Rose worked throughout his career to provide many Oakland youth with constructive activities and summertime employment through the YMCA’s programs.
 In 1967, Rose retired as Associate General Secretary of the Metropolitan Branch of the YMCA.